Aha43/psdotnetutil/README.md

 ## Purpose

-Functions (New-Dotnet-Project and Add-Dotnet-Project) to make it easier to follow the dotnet core practice:
+Functions (New-Dotnet-Project and Add-Dotnet-Project) to make it easier to follow the practice that dotnet core projects are named after their root namespace.